TryItOnline/tiosetup/README.md

 Since TryItOnline can run on a variaty of linux systems, it is not possible to test these on all of them.
 These instructions were tested on Fedora 24 and are aimed to simplify most labourious parts of the setup process, however some commands, path, etc, might need changing on other linux systems, use your judgement.
+The setup makes use of (selinux)[https://en.wikipedia.org/wiki/Security-Enhanced_Linux] support of which waries between different distributions of Linux.

 The setup consists of the 4 domains:

-- [tryitonline.net](https://github.com/TryItOnline/tryitonline.net) (Old url, front page, provides some assets for the rest of the site)
+- [tryitonline.net](https://github.com/TryItOnline/tryitonline.net) (Serves the front page, provides some assets for the rest of the sites)
-- [tio.run](https://github.com/TryItOnline/tio.run) (Tio Nexus and Tio v2 front end)
+- [tio.run](https://github.com/TryItOnline/tio.run) (Tio Nexus and Tio v2 front end, short url for permalinks)
-- [backend.tryitonline.net](https://github.com/TryItOnline/backend.tryitonline.net) (serves web api calls from tio.run)
+- [backend.tryitonline.net](https://github.com/TryItOnline/backend.tryitonline.net) (Serves web api calls from tio.run)
-- [arena.tryitonline.net](https://github.com/TryItOnline/arena.tryitonline.net) (that's where the actual code is executed, accessed by the backend via SSH)
+- [arena.tryitonline.net](https://github.com/TryItOnline/arena.tryitonline.net) (Sandbox where the actual code is executed, running on selinux and accessed by the backend.tryitonline.net via SSH)

-Sources for each of these are located in the corresponding github repositiry named after respective domain.
+Sources for each of these are located in the corresponding github repositiry named after the respective domain.

+[talk.tryitonline.net](http://talk.tryitonline.net) domain is setup to redirect to Stack Exchange chat about the tryitonline service.
+Setting this domain up is not covered by this guide.

 The domain names in the list above are hardcoded in the source code.
 Before you start, you need to decide what domain names are you going to be using for each of the four of them.
 When this guide